uc-cdis/mariner/conformance/README.md

 Now you're ready to run some conformance tests!

-You can view the tool's usage by passing it a flag it doesn't recognize - e.g., `-help`:
+You can view the tool's usage by passing it a flag it doesn't recognize - e.g., `-h`:

 ```
-Matts-MacBook-Pro:testTool mattgarvin$ conformance -help
+Matts-MacBook-Pro:testTool mattgarvin$ conformance -h
 Usage of conformance:
   -async int
     	specify maximum number of tests concurrently running at any given time (default 4)